jorgedfbranco/aoe2tools/README.md

 Unfortunately, after the game is finished, it may take some 20-60 mins for them to be visible on the site.
 AOE2 Match Browser allows you to have them ready for download right away.

+## See Players Without Nicknames

+There are players that aren't "clickable" on aoe2.net as their nicknames seem to be empty.
+In this tool, they show up as "<blank>".